Remington Nevin, MD, MPH, DrPH

 Veteran Psychiatry in the US.
 Springer Nature.
 2019: 315-331.

 In this chapter, the term neuropsychiatric quinism is presented as a common term for the limbic encephalopathy and corresponding brain and brainstem dysfunction produced by quinoline poisoning.
 The term quinism, previously an obsolete synonym for cinchonism, is repurposed in this context to describe the broader family of medical disorders caused by quinoline poisoning.
-This chapter briefly reviews the likely pathophysiology, provides a brief history of the use of the quinoline drugs in military settings, describes how the clinical features of neuropsychiatric quinism may serve to mimic several common conditions, discusses considerations in the diagnosis and management of the condition, and concludes with a discussion of the implications of neuropsychiatric quinism for clinical care and research.
+This chapter briefly reviews the likely pathophysiology, provides a brief history of the use of the quinoline drugs in military settings, describes how the clinical features of neuropsychiatric quinism may serve to mimic several common conditions, discusses diagnosis and management, and the implications of quinism for clinical care and research.

 The Laryngoscope.
 2020;130:E949.